NormanLo4319/DS612_Data_Mining_with_Business_Applications_R/README.md

 ### Linear Regression:
 ---
 We are going to learn and apply one of the most popular supervised learning technique called "Linear Regression".
 It is a useful tool for predicting a quantitative response and has been arround for a long time.
-In this section, we will review some of the key ideas underlying the linear regression model, as well as the least squares approach that is most commonly used to fit this model.
+In this section, we review some of the key ideas underlying the linear regression model, as well as the least squares approach that is most commonly used to fit this model.

 Learning Objectives:
 1. Estimating and Assessing the Accuracy of the Coefficient